chhotavakeel/updatedsite/pages/index.md

 permalink: /
 title: Pranav Butalia
 ---
+Corporate-ish lawyer-person.

-Corporate-ish lawyerperson.
-I specialise in energy and infrastructure contracting and procurement.
+I specialise in energy and infrastructure contracting/procurement.
 Read more about me <a href="/about">here</a>.
 <h2>Now</h2>
 XX
 <h2>Contact</h2>